 Repossessed property arising from sales cancellation is recognized at cost.
-The difference between the carrying amount of the receivable or Contract Asset to be derecognized and the cost of the repossessed property is recognized in the consolidated statement of comprehensive income.
+The difference between the carrying amount of the corresponding contract balances to be derecognized and the cost of the repossessed property is recognized in the consolidated statement of comprehensive income.